Aif4thah/SecCW/README.md

 ```

 > [!IMPORTANT]
-> This phase is the most important: if the secret leaks out, confidentiality is lost.
+> This part is the most important: if the secret leaks out, confidentiality is lost.

 ### 1.2 Generate keys and IVs